-Learn About Being a Large Animal Veterinarian
+Becoming a Large Animal Veterinarian

-Large animal veterinarians are licensed animal health professionals that are trained to diagnose and treat illnesses that affect livestock species.
-Large animal practitioners commonly treat cattle, horses, sheep, goats, and pigs.
-They tend to make farm calls to visit their patients, often using a customized truck outfitted with the necessary medical equipment.
+Large animal veterinarians are practitioners that manage the health of livestock species such as cattle, horses, sheep, goats, and pigs.
+These are licensed animal health professionals trained to diagnose and treat illnesses that affect livestock species.
+They usually make farm calls to visit their patients, often using a customized truck outfitted with the necessary medical equipment.

 Large animal veterinarians frequently work long hours and spend a great deal of time on the road as they travel from farm to farm.
 They also must be on call for potential emergencies on weekends and holidays.
 The work itself can be particularly demanding for large animal vets, as they must be capable of restraining and treating animals of substantial size.

 While most large animal vets work on a variety of livestock species, some choose to focus on offering services exclusively for equine, bovine, or porcine patients.
 Others offer mixed practice services for both large and small animals.

 Outside of private practice, vets also find work as educators, pharmaceutical sales representatives, military veterinarians, government meat inspectors, and research scientists.

-Education and Training
+Education and Training for Large Animal Vets

 All large animal veterinarians graduate with a Doctor of Veterinary Medicine degree.
 The DVM program is a rigorous course of study that covers all aspects of health care for both small and large animal species.

 Veterinarians who are board certified in a particular specialty area (ophthalmology, oncology, surgery, etc) generally earn significantly higher salaries as a result of their advanced education and experience.

 According to data from the Bureau of Labor Statistics, the veterinary profession will expand at a rate of 9 percent through 2024.
 This is faster than the average for all positions considered in their salary survey data.